bihealth/clear-cnv/README.md

 OUTPUT: files found in given directory `--new_panel_assignments_directory`.

 #### NOTE
 If you do sample re-asignment on your own data, followed by CNV-calling, then only one metafile, one coverages file and one bedfile will be used.
-This means that `--metafile`, `--coverages` and `--bedfile` are given the same file paths in both workflow steps `clearCNV workflow_reassign` and `clearCNV visualize_reassign` of clearCNV.
+This means that `--metafile`, `--coverages` and `--bedfile` are given the same file paths in both workflow steps `clearCNV workflow_reassignment` and `clearCNV visualize_reassign` of clearCNV.

 ### Running Checks